The Cheshire Catalyst

 The ways of the United Way communitty are pretty strange to those of us that don't circulate with that "crowd".
 My company, being a pretty major employer in Brevard County FL (more than 500 employees, and as many as 1200 people in boom times) has a United Way campaign every year.
 The company's HR director got so involved, that she left the company to be hired by the local UW office.
 I check off my $1/week on the form each year, so I'm not a total slacker.
 And here I am now, a client of one of the UW programs, and I've actually found a way to help out!
 The website for the

 WIN Housing Program was for a while being hosted at

 ViaOz.Com, my web hosting site.
-They had no in-house geek of their own, so I'm currently it.
+They had no in-house geek of their own, so I was it for a while.